RHamalainen/comp.ce.100-rust-exercise-guide/src/3_exercise-guide/4_match.md

-## Match statements
+## Match-statement

-Your C-code likely contains many `if-else` chains and `switch` cases.
-In Rust, these are both replaced by something called a [`match-statement`](https://doc.rust-lang.org/rust-by-example/flow_control/match.html).
-In the interrupt handlers, there are very good use cases for matching into binary numbers.
+You can replace C-code's `if-else` and `switch`-statements with Rust's [`match`](https://doc.rust-lang.org/rust-by-example/flow_control/match.html)-statement.

-Use this information to re-write the game logic in main.rs, and possibly other files.
+Use this information to re-write the game logic in `main.rs`, and possibly other files.